Searching for GEMS: The Occurrence of Giant Planets orbiting M-dwarfs within 100 pc: Calculation of Occurrence Rates

 To determine the detection sensitivity of our pipeline, we randomly selected $\sim 20\%$ of observations initially classified by \texttt{TESS-miner} as unlikely candidates (``Poor Fits'') as shown in \autoref{tab:inj_set}.
 Accounting for occasional errors and runtime budgeting, we ultimately sampled 11,005 early-type stars, 14,466 mid-type stars, and 25,556 late-type stars.
 We then generated 1,000 injection parameter sets per star, each from a uniform distribution within the following bounds:

 \begin{itemize}[itemsep=2pt, topsep=6pt, label=\raisebox{0.25ex}{ \textbullet}] \item We injected planets with periods in the range $1.0 < P_{\text{inj}} < 10.0$ days.
 Although injections were limited to this range, the formal BLS search upper limit was 12 days to buffer against edge effects near the maximum period.
-For each injection, we computed $a/R_\star$ using the stellar density and the injected period. \item 0.7 $R_J$ $< R_{\text{p, inj}} < 1.5 ~R_J$, sampled in $R_p$ space.\footnote{We chose to sample injections in $R_p$ as opposed to $R_p/R_\star$ space because the variation in stellar radius within each spectral subtype is small enough that using $R_p/R_\star$ would introduce unnecessary redundancy.} While both new planet candidates have \texttt{juliet} radius estimates nominally outside this range, their $1\sigma$ uncertainties are consistent with these limits.
-We factor this in by bootstrapping the radius and period uncertainties of the planets and candidates while estimating occurrence rates. \item $0 < b_{\text{inj}} < 1 + \frac{R_{\text{p, inj}}}{R_\star}$, sampled uniformly for each $\frac{R_{\text{p, inj}}}{R_\star}$.
+For each injection, we computed $a/R_\star$ using the stellar density and the injected period. \item 0.7 $R_J$ $< R_{\text{p, inj}} < 1.5 ~R_J$, sampled in $R_p$ space.\footnote{We chose to sample injections in $R_p$ as opposed to $R_p/R_\star$ space because the variation in stellar radius within each spectral subtype is small enough that using $R_p/R_\star$ would introduce unnecessary redundancy.} Some GEMS fall near the edges of our injection bins, and we factor this in by bootstrapping across their radius and period uncertainties while estimating occurrence rates. \item $0 < b_{\text{inj}} < 1 + \frac{R_{\text{p, inj}}}{R_\star}$, sampled uniformly for each $\frac{R_{\text{p, inj}}}{R_\star}$.
 This takes into account the full range of possible transit signals, including grazing signals. \item We sampled $T_0$ randomly using a uniform prior where the limits were the minimum and maximum dates of the light curve. \end{itemize}

 We also separated TESS observations from PM and EM1 to evaluate how changes in observing cadence influenced transit recovery.
 Since all of our data are drawn from FFIs, the cadence differs between the missions: 30-minute cadence in PM compared to a 10-minute cadence in EM1.
 By comparing recovery rates across these categories, we can determine how cadence and stellar subtype affect detectability.